scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Using the proper library, the C++ language provides an abstraction level close to what Python proposes.
-Pythran provides a wrapper library, `pythonic`, that leverage on the Standard Template Library(STL), the GNU Multiple Precision Arithmetic Library(GMP) and the Numerical Template Toolbox(NT2) [nt2]_ to emulate Python standard library.
+Pythran provides a wrapper library, `pythonic`, that leverage on the C++ Standard Template Library (STL), the GNU Multiple Precision Arithmetic Library (GMP) and the Numerical Template Toolbox (NT2) [nt2]_ to emulate Python standard library.
 The STL is used to provide a typed version of the standard containers (`list`, `set`, `dict` and `str`), as well as reference-based memory management through `shared_ptr`.
 Generic algorithms such as `accumulate` are used when possible.
 GMP is the natural pick to represent Python's `long` in C++.
-NT2 provides a generic vector library called `boost.simd` [boost_simd]_ that makes it possible to access the vector instruction unit of modern processors in a generic way.
+NT2 provides a generic vector library called `boost.simd` [boost_simd]_ that enables the vector instruction units of modern processors in a generic way.
 It is used to efficiently compile Numpy expressions.

-Numpy expressions are the perfect candidates for library level optimization.
+Numpy expressions are the perfect candidates for library level optimizations.
 Pythran implements three optimizations on such expressions:

 1. Expression templates [expression_templates]_ are used to avoid multiple iterations and the creation of intermediate arrays.
 Because they aggregates all `ufunc` into a single expression at compile time, they also increase the computation intensity of the loop body, which increases the impact of the two following optimizations.

 2. Loop vectorization.
-All modern processors have a vector instruction unit capable of applying the same operation on a vector of data instead of a single data.
-For instance Intel's i7 can run 8 single-precision additions in a single instruction.
+All modern processors have vector instruction units capable of applying the same operation on a vector of data instead of a single data.
+For instance Intel Sandy Bridge can run 8 single-precision additions per instruction.
 One can directly use the vector instruction set assembly to use these vector units, or use C/C++ intrinsics.
 Pythran relies on `boost.simd` from NT2 that offers a generic vector implementation of all standard math functions to generate a vectorized version of Numpy expressions.
-Again, the aggregation of operators performed by the expression templates proves to be beneficial, as it reduces the number of (costly) load from the main memory to the vector unit.
+Again, the aggregation of operators performed by the expression templates proves to be beneficial, as it reduces the number of (costly) loads from the main memory to the vector unit.

 3. Loop parallelization through OpenMP [openmp]_.
 Numpy expression computation do not carry any loop-dependency.
-They are perfect candidates for loop parallelization, especially after the aggregation from expression templates, as OpenMP generally performs better on loops with a higher computation intensity that masks the scheduling overhead.
+They are perfect candidates for loop parallelization, especially after the expression templates aggregation, as OpenMP generally performs better on loops with higher computation intensity that masks the scheduling overhead.

-To illustrate the benefits of these three optimizations, let us consider the simple Numpy expression:
+To illustrate the benefits of these three optimizations combined, let us consider the simple Numpy expression:

 .. code-block:: python

     d = numpy.sqrt(b*b+c*c)

-When benchmarked with the `timeit` module on an hyper threaded quadcore i7, the standard versions yields:
+When benchmarked with the `timeit` module on an hyper-threaded quad-core i7, the pure Python execution yields:

 .. code-block:: python

     >>> %timeit np.sqrt(b*b+c*c)
     1000 loops, best of 3: 1.23 ms per loop

-then with Pythran and expression templates:
+then after Pythran processing and using expression templates:

 .. code-block:: python